 Peak into the mind of a recruiter. develop your plan.

-Think Like a Recruiter
+Think Like a Recruiter, by Infinitive

 Build Your Brand

 Who do you want to be professionally?
 What motivates you?
 How can you differentiate

 yourself in the market by featuring your unique skills and experiences?

 Research Your Desired Industry: Read relevant literature.
 Follow and study the experts in your industry.
 Embrace networking and grow your social media presence.

 Prepare Yourself: Schedule resume reviews and mock interviews.
 Practice your elevator pitch.

 Reinvent Your Brand as Your Go: Adjust your vision statement to align with your evolving career path.
 Don't be afraid to take on bigger, more exciting challenges!

 Build Your Network: Think professors, colleagues, alumni, and LinkedIn professionals.